spang-lab/FastqPuri/README.md

 ## Installation

 Clone the repository, or download the source.
-Make sure that your system supplies the following dependencies for FastqArazketa.
+Make sure that your system supplies the following dependencies for FastqPuri.

 - OS: Linux (clang, gcc), Mac OS (clang, gcc), OpenBSD (clang)
 - `cmake` (at least version 2.8),